 - Explore the further evolution of MassGIS’s organization model and governance structure.

-We are providing three documents for download (in PDF format - requires the free Adobe Acrobat Reader software or plug-in):
+We are providing three documents for download (PDF files require the free Adobe Acrobat Reader software or plug-in):

 Interviews and Meetings

 The following individuals participated in interviews or meetings in which the strategic plan project was presented and their concerns, ideas, and comments were solicited.
 Some of these individuals are no longer in the positions listed below.

 Organization Individuals Metropolitan Area Planning Council Marc Draisen, Executive Director

 Massachusetts Board of Real Estate Appraisers Sean Fitzgerald, President

 Qian Yu - Assistant Professor, Department of Geosciences